Stargazing is an activity enjoyed by people all around the world.

 1. Atacama Desert, Chile

-The Atacama Desert is home to several world-class observatories, including the European Southern Observatory's (ESO) Very Large Telescope (VLT) and the Atacama Large Millimeter Array (ALMA), which are used for a wide range of astronomical research.
+The desert cradles the European Southern Observatory’s Very Large Telescope (VLT) and the Atacama Large Millimeter/submillimeter Array (ALMA), instruments that decode the distant whispers of stars and galaxies.

 2. Mauna Kea, Hawaii